mkosir/frontend-monorepo-boilerplate/README.md

 [![CI][build-badge]][build-url]
 [![CI][test-badge]][test-url]

-Opinionated frontend monorepo with focus on best practices and painless developer experience.
+Opinionated frontend monorepo with focus on best practices and painless developer experience:

+- Monorepo setup can be easily extended with custom libraries or into micro-frontend architecture 🔧
+- Spin it up with single command 🌀
+- TypeScript 100% codebase

 ## Requirements